 The specific course requirements and course descriptions of the degrees are listed below.
-As a general rule, all prerequisite course requirements are completed first by the graduate student.
 Core classes can be taken in any order, assuming prerequisites have been met.
 Regarding the M.B.A., the Strategic Analysis for Competitive Advantage (MNGT 6800) is the capstone course and is taken after all other core courses have been completed (or concurrently, with Dean's permission).